AlexandriaDAO/core/src/tests/plan.md

 - Get search to work by pressing enter.
 - Get thumbnails to show on video, and only load the first frame.
 - There's a bug where ebook searching gets the search button stuck in the loading state.
+- The x should look nicer and be above the image.
 */